 Not sure where to start on your journey returning to college?
 Your first step will be to set up a pre-admissions counseling appointment.
 You will meet with an advisor to discuss your plans to start or complete a college education.
 During your appointment you can find out what programs Kent State University offers, what the admissions process entails, how to learn more about financial aid, and what services are available to get you oriented to the campus.
 Appointments are available during the day, evenings, and on Saturdays with an appointment.
 Contact us by telephone or email for an appointment.

-Kent State Named Military-Friendly School Twelfth Year in a Row
+Kent State Named Military-Friendly School for the Fourteenth Year in a Row

 Kent State was named a military-friendly school by G.I.
-Jobs for the twelfth year in a row, most recently earning the bronze designation.
-In addition, Kent State University regional campuses at Tuscarawas and Trumbull also received military-friendly honors.
+Jobs for the fourteenth year in a row, most recently earning the Silver designation.
+In addition, Kent State University regional campuses at Tuscarawas and Trumbull have received military-friendly honors.

 G.I.
 Jobs is a magazine dedicated to offering helpful resources and tips to those transitioning from military service to civilian life.
 The magazine determines and publishes annually the top 20 percent of schools, universities, and trade schools that are military friendly.